voidfill/Glasscord/README.md

   If you installed EnhancedDiscord, you MUST install our custom `css_loader.js` (you can find it on the repository) into your `EnhancedDiscord/plugins` folder by overriding the stock one.
 - Look in the Releases section for the latest released version of Glasscord.
 Download the `glasscord.asar` file from there.
 - Locate your Discord Desktop Core module folder.
+In the respective file paths, `x.x.x` corresponds to the version number.
   - On Windows, it is `%AppData%\discord\x.x.x\modules\discord_desktop_core\`
   - On macOS, it is `~/Library/Application Support/discord/x.x.x/modules/discord_desktop_core/`
   - On Linux we must make distinction between three main cases:
     - If you installed Discord via .tar.gz or via .deb, it is `$HOME/.config/discord/x.x.x/modules/discord_desktop_core/`
     - If you installed it via Snap package, it is `$HOME/snap/discord/current/.config/discord/x.x.x/modules/discord_desktop_core/`
     - If you installed it via Flatpak, it is `$HOME/.var/app/com.discordapp.Discord/config/discord/x.x.x/modules/discord_desktop_core/`

     Everything said here assumes that you're using the stable release.
     If you are using Public Test Beta (`discordptb`) or Canary (`discordcanary`), please look for the according configuration path.
     Also, please note that if you installed Discord via Snap/Flatpak, the blur behind effect will most likely fail to load